jcostateixeira/riziv-medication-record/input/pagecontent/example9a.md

-## The recording of anesthetic, contrast and similar medications in the medication scheme
+## Example 9a.
+The recording of anesthetic, contrast and similar medications in the medication scheme

 This example shows a medication reconciliation scheme that check a possible interaction before a surgery